The Festival of Live Digital Art (FOLDA) is produced by Spiderwebshow Performance.

 GO: Performances ready for production release.
 Audience input contributes to improvements and bug fixes just like your favourite app.

 - Works in ALPHA one year, can return to FOLDA to as a GO the following year.

 - Works in BETA can be picked up by other presenters to be GO at other festivals.

 - We aim to be an exciting incubator for an emerging art form where audience feedback plays a key role throughout the creative process.

 This approach makes FOLDA unique by providing artists with creative opportunities that support work in various stages of development, matching the demands of how digitally-engaged performance is created.
 It allows presenters the opportunity to engage with and track work throughout their development process, offering more organic and informed partnerships to develop works beyond the festival.

 Examples of past work in the incubation stream can be found here.

 SWS Performance welcomes the digital shift, but we also interrogate these changes.
-We follow our curiosity about how the ubiquity of digital tools is changing how humans interact with each other, how artists create and what themes they choose to investigate, and whose voice and perspective is left out.
+We follow our curiosity about how the ubiquity of digital tools is changing human interaction, how artists create and what themes they choose to investigate, and whose voice and perspective is left out.

-We are interested in promoting equity and inclusion in the cultural sector and beyond.
+We promote equity and inclusion in the cultural sector and beyond.
 We believe SWS Performance can not only trigger growth, but catalyze change through our work.

 More info and past projects can be found here.